awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.md

 In some cases, you might have difficulty connecting to the DB instance\.
 If so, the problem is most often with the access rules that you set up in the security group that you assigned to the DB instance\.
 If you didn't specify the appropriate security group when you created the DB instance, you can modify the DB instance to change its security group\.
 For more information, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

 For more information about connecting to a PostgreSQL DB instance, see [Connecting to a DB instance running the PostgreSQL database engine](USER_ConnectToPostgreSQLInstance.md)\.
-If you can't connect to your DB instance, see [Troubleshooting connections to your PostgreSQL instance](USER_ConnectToPostgreSQLInstance.md#USER_ConnectToPostgreSQLInstance.Troubleshooting)\.
+If you can't connect to your DB instance, see [Troubleshooting connections to your RDS for PostgreSQL instance](USER_ConnectToPostgreSQLInstance.md#USER_ConnectToPostgreSQLInstance.Troubleshooting)\.

 **Topics**
 + [Using pgAdmin to connect to a PostgreSQL DB instance](#CHAP_GettingStarted.Connecting.PostgreSQL.pgAdmin)